wilkotom/containerstuff/Exercise_1/README.md

 `certbot certonly --manual --preferred-challenges dns -d demo.wilkinson-rowe.name`

 Although this only generates a 2048-bit certificate, this is sufficient for a certificate that has a 90-day expiration; certificates of this type are not expected to be regarded as insecure for a further 10 years.

+The private key for this certificate is encrypted with a passphrase; this is passed through using Docker's secrets management.

 The domain name *demo.wilkinson-rowe.name* has been set up to point to 127.0.0.1.
 As a result after running `docker-compose up` we can visit https://demo.wilkinson-rowe.name:8443/ in a browser without getting any certificate warnings.